 Permanent residence permit

-If the Swedish Migration Agency refuses your application
+If the Swedish Migration Agency rejects your application

-If you do not get a residence permit, you can appeal the decision within three weeks from the date when you were informed of the decision.
-Information on how to do this can be found in the decision.
-If you have given someone power of attorney to represent you, this person can file an appeal.
-Children under the age of 18 cannot personally file an appeal.
-It is the parents or other custodians who file an appeal for the child.
+If you are not given a residence permit you may lodge an appeal within three weeks from the date you received the decision.
+Information on how to do this can be found in your decision documentation.
+If you have given someone a power of attorney document that authorises him/her to represent you, this person may lodge the appeal.
+Children under 18 years of age cannot appeal themselves.
+The appeal should be made by their parents or another legal guardian on the child’s behalf.

-If you are unable to apply online, please fill in the form Application for residence permit to settle in Sweden, number 161011.
-You and your partner together must fill in the form Assurance of cohabitation appendices to application for extended residence permit, number 243011B.
+If you are unable to apply online, you should complete the form Application for residence permit to settle in Sweden, 161011.
+You and your partner should also complete the form Assurance of cohabitation – Appendix to application for extended residence permit, 243011B.